Designations Congruent with Things: Chapter 9

 “May I ask what triggered that particular appropriated proclivity?”

-“No,” Hermann replies, handing him his water.
+“No.” Hermann hands him his water.

 “Are you all right?”
 Hermann asks him for the thirty-two-thousandth time.

 Newt sighs, deposits the empty glass on Hermann’s nightstand, and lies back down.
-“Why do I get the feeling that we aren’t drift compatible?”
+“Why do I get the feeling we aren’t drift compatible?”

 “I’ve heard of people acquiring new preferences,” Newt says, “but I haven’t heard of anyone nearly throwing up over—”